 Located on an artificial island called Ise Bay, Chubu Centrair is actually the main international airport in the center of Japan right now, and since its opening in 2005 it took over all of the flights from the nearby Nagoya Airport.

-The cargo shipments from Tokyo and Kansai are also handled here now and thus the airport became an important hub for airlines such as All Nippon Airways or Japan Airlines.
+The cargo shipments from Tokyo and Kansai are also handled here now and thus the airport became an important hub for the best airlines out there, such as All Nippon Airways or Japan Airlines.
 Since it’s extremely crowded, if you want to land here the fee is $4,300.

 6. Bristol Airport in England